-Team teaching has its origin in America in the mid-1950.
-Drawing strength from an alliance with several great universities and championed by bodies such as the National Association of Secondary School Principals and the National Education Association, by 1964, it caught the imagination of some 1,500 teachers, whilst about 45,000 pupils were being instructed under team-teaching methods of English.
+Team teaching had its origin in America in the mid-1950's.
+Drawing strength from an alliance with several of the great universities and championed by bodies such as the National Association of Secondary School Principals and the National Education Association, by 1964, it but caught the imagination of some 1,500 teachers, whilst about 45,000 pupils were being instructed under team-teaching methods of English in team teaching.

-It was suggested in the 1959 Report-Image of the Future that three broad groupings of pupils might replace conventional classes and that each of these groupings could have specific roles to play in the work of a school.
-Forty per cent of the scheduled time might be spent in large groups of about one hundred where the emphasis would be on pupil stimulation, motivation, enrichment, planning of activities, etc. Teachers, in this area, would be specialists and a wide range of audio-visual aids would be needed.
-Another forty percent of the time would be spent by pupils, in small groups of twelve to fifteen, with the teacher acting as counselor or consultant.
-Finally, twenty percent of the time available would be spent on individual study or in groups of two or three.
-Here, a variety of activities would be involved such as reading, research, experimentation, writing, listening to pre-recorded tapes, viewing, photographic material and so on, under the guidance of a tutor.
-By 1965, the technique had become extremely sophisticated both in its organization and presentation of material.
+It was suggested in the 1959 Report-Image of the Future- that three broad groupings of pupils might replace conventional classes end that each of these groupings could have specific roles to play in the work of a school.
+Forty percent of the scheduled time might be spent in large groups of about one hundred where the emphasis would be on pupil stimulation, motivation, enrichment, planning of activities, etc. Teachers, in this area, would be specialists and a wide range of audio-visual aids needed.
+Another forty percent of the time would be spent by pupils, in small groups of twelve to fifteen, the teacher acting as counsellor or consultant.
+Finally, 20 percent of the time available, would be spent on individual study or in groups of two or three.
+Here a variety of activities would be involved reading, research, experimentation, writing, listening to pre-recorded tapes, Viewing, photographic material and so on, under the guidance of a tutor.
+By 1965, the technique had become extremely sophisticated both in its organisation and presentation of material.